LivePayments: Frequently Asked Questions

 Please note that all first withdrawals are subject to a 5-business day payout delay.
 This is a one-time security hold, all future withdrawals are then set to go out bi-weekly without delay, every Tuesday and Friday.
 To determine when this hold will be lifted, review the date of your first withdrawal in the “Disbursements” tab and count 5 business days after that date.
 The funds should then appear in your account in 1-2 business days, depending on your bank.

-How are the processing fee, commission, and sales tax calculated?
+How are the online payments fee, commission, and sales tax calculated?

-- The credit/debit card processing fee is 3% + 25¢ and is calculated based on the gross (including the sales tax, shipping costs, or any other alterations)
+- The credit/debit card fee is calculated based on the gross invoice total (including the sales tax, shipping costs, or any other alterations)

-- Please note, processing fees may differ for regulated items such as firearms and ammunition
+- Please note, online payment fees may differ for regulated items such as firearms and ammunition

-- The bank transfer (ACH) processing fee is 1% + 50¢ and is calculated based on the gross (including the sales tax, shipping costs, or any other alterations)
+- The bank transfer (ACH) fee is calculated based on the gross invoice total (including the sales tax, shipping costs, or any other alterations)

-- The commission is 5% and is calculated based on the hammer price
+- The commission is calculated based on the hammer price

 When is safe to ship/release items paid for via LivePayments?

 Once a payment passes all fraud checks and is approved by our processor, the status will become "pending disbursement."
 At this point, you can release the item to the winning bidder.
 If you plan on shipping the item, please make sure you are sending the item to the address listed on the payment received email.